bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

 Should package names be in quotes?
-Probably not.
-They have a well-defined syntax.
+Probably yes, because they have a different lexcal syntax to the rest of Haskell.  ("foo-2.3" would parse as three tokens, "foo", "-",  and "2.3".